-Equipment Description ■ Back panel Power supply Each kit includes a power supply.
-The power supply is a Direct Plugin Class 2 output transformer rated 18 W, 12 VDC, and with a 1.5 A output.
+Equipment Description (Connect EZ 4i) C. Use the included power supply (part number 24000141).
 For information about connecting the power supply, see Step 2: Connect the power supply.
-Ethernet cable Connect to a site network using an Ethernet cable.
+Ethernet cable CAT 6 Ethernet cable.
+Connect to a site network using an Ethernet cable.
 See Step 3: Connect to site network using an Ethernet LAN.
-DIN rail clip kit The DIN rail clip connects to the back of the device and is used to mount the device onto a DIN rail.
+Wi-Fi antenna One Wi-Fi antenna is included.
+2.4 & 5 GHz 5dBi dipole Digi PN 29000938 See Connect the Wi-Fi antenna.
+DIN rail clip The DIN rail clip connects to the back of the device and is used to mount the device onto a DIN rail.
+Screws are included.
 See Attach to DIN rail with clip.
-The kit includes a DIN rail clip and two screws that meet these requirements: M4 in diameter 5 mm in length Countersunk Phillips #2 ■ Black Steel Loose label A loose label sticker that includes information about the device is included in the box.
+The kit includes a DIN rail clip and two screws that meet these requirements: M4 in diameter 5 mm in length Countersunk Phillips #2 Black Steel Global plug kit (Connect EZ 4) If you purchased the GLB version of the device, a kit that includes global outlet plugs is included.
+Use the included kit (part number 18000291).
+Global plug kit (Connect EZ 4i) If you purchased the GLB version of the device, a kit that includes global outlet plugs is included.
+Use the included kit (part number 18000726).
+Loose label A loose label sticker that includes information about the device is included in the box.
 You should retain this label sticker with your hardware records.
 For more information about the label, see Loose label sample.
 Note This label includes the unique default password for the device.
 This unique password will be needed if the device is factory reset and you want to access the web UI on the device.
-Global plug kit If you purchased the GLB version of the device, a kit that includes global outlet plugs is included.